Why go to Bangkok

 As centuries ago, the stately prangs of Wat Arun catch the first rays of sun dawning over the capital and the dazzling chedis of Wat Phra Kaew shine bright.
 Austere giant Yaks guard the capital while the Bangkokians and the guests of the Land of Smile alike dine and wine in the vertigo rooftop restaurants, work, party and picnic.
 Steel and concrete have not yet taken control over leafy parks and squares, and quaint khlongs embraced by wide modern thoroughfares are reminiscent of the times when the Bangkok of today was only a newborn.

-From Singapore to Bangkok
+From Phnom Penh to Bangkok

-From Singapore to Bangkok by plane
+From Phnom Penh to Bangkok by bus

 Where to stay in Bangkok